Michael Redgrave: Film and television work

 Redgrave first appeared on BBC television at the Alexandra Palace in 1937, in scenes from Romeo and Juliet.
-His first major film role was in Alfred Hitchcock's The Lady Vanishes (1938).
+His first major film role was in Alfred Hitchcock's The Lady Vanishes (1938), which included a scene where he hummed the "Colonel Bogey March" in what was the first appearance of the tune in film.
+Ted Black put him under contract at Gainsborough.

 Redgrave also starred in The Stars Look Down (1940), with James Mason in the film of Robert Ardrey's play Thunder Rock (1942), and in the ventriloquist's dummy episode of the Ealing compendium film Dead of Night (1945).

 His first American film role was opposite Rosalind Russell in Mourning Becomes Electra (1947), for which he was nominated for an Academy Award for Best Actor.
 In 1951 he starred in The Browning Version, from Sir Terrence Rattigan's play of the same name.
 The Daily Mirror described Redgrave's performance as Crocker-Harris as "one of the greatest performances ever seen in films".
 The 1950s also saw Redgrave in The Importance of Being Earnest (1952), The Dambusters (1954) with his portrayal of the inventor Barnes Wallis, 1984 (1956), Time Without Pity (1957), for which he was nominated for a BAFTA Award, and The Quiet American (1958).

 Notable television performances include narration for The Great War (1964), a history of World War I using stills and 'stretched' archive film, and the less successful Lost Peace series (BBC Television, 1964 and 1966).
 Of the latter, Philip Purser wrote: "The commentary, spoken by Sir Michael Redgrave, took on an unremittingly pessimistic tone from the outset."